Welcome to Simply-Docs

 Fixed term employees have the same minimum rights as permanent workers and are protected by the Fixed-Term Employees (Prevention of Less Favourable Treatment) Regulations 2002.
 Any clause or agreement which purports to waive rights regarding unfair dismissal or redundancy is void.

 Fixed term contracts end automatically when they reach the agreed end date.
-However, if the contract isn’t renewed, this is considered as a dismissal and an employee with at least two years’ service will be able (potentially) to bring an unfair dismissal claim.
+However, if the contract is not renewed, this is considered a dismissal and an employee with at least two years’ service may be able to bring an unfair dismissal claim.
 For the dismissal to be fair, it will need to be for one of the potentially fair reasons:

 The contract includes provisions on the practical and legal essentials for a fixed-term hire, including:

-• changes to terms and conditions, severability, governing law and right to work in the UK
+• changes to terms and conditions, severability, governing law and the right to work in the UK.

-This Employment Contract does not contain Restraint of Trade or Restrictions on Employment or Intellectual Property clauses.
-For contract or agreement precedents containing these clauses, please see the Directors Employment Agreement or Senior/Management Employment Contract.
+This Employment Contract does not contain restraint of trade, restrictions on employment or intellectual property clauses.
+For contract or agreement precedents containing these types of clauses, see the Executive Employment Contract or the relevant document in the Directors' Service Contracts section.

 Fixed Term Employment Contract is part of Employment.
 Just £38.50 + VAT provides unlimited downloads from Employment for 1 year.